Mig-uel/revature-pep/week_9/day_3/README.md

 In this example, the `DataSourceAutoConfiguration` class is excluded, meaning Spring Boot will not attempt to auto-configure a `DataSource` bean, even if it sees database-related dependencies/jars in the classpath.

 Remember, Spring Boot's auto-configuration is a powerful feature that makes it easier and quicker to create Spring applications, allowing developers to focus on the unique parts of their applications rather than boilerplate configuration.

+## Common Spring Boot Starters

+Spring Boot starters are pre-configured dependency descriptors that you can include in your project to quickly set up common functionalities.
+They provide a convenient way to add a set of related dependencies to your project without having to manually specify each one.

+Here are some of the most commonly used Spring Boot starters:

+- `spring-boot-starter-web`: This starter is used for building web applications, including RESTful services.
+It includes dependencies for Spring MVC, Jackson (for JSON processing), and an embedded Tomcat server.
+- `spring-boot-starter-data-jpa`: This starter is used for working with relational databases using JPA (Java Persistence API).
+It includes dependencies for Spring Data JPA, Hibernate, and a connection pool (HikariCP).
+- `spring-boot-starter-security`: Offers security features for your application, including authentication and authorization.
+It includes dependencies for Spring Security.
+- `spring-boot-starter-test`: Provides testing support for Spring Boot applications.
+It includes dependencies for JUnit, Mockito, and Spring Test.

+Spring Boot started are highly customizable, allowing developers to override defaults, exclude specific dependencies, and add additional dependencies as needed.
+This flexibility makes Spring Boot starters a powerful tool for quickly setting up and configuring Spring applications.

+### Real World Example

+Spring Boot starters are widely used in the industry to accelerate the development of Spring applications.
+Here's an example scenarios:

+Let's consider the development of a social media application.
+In this application, we would like to include the following functionalities:

+- A web interface for user registration, login, and posting updates.
+- Database persistence for storing user data and posts.
+- Security measures to protect user information and authenticate users.
+- Automated testing to ensure the application's reliability.

+To achieve this, we can leverage Spring Boot starters:

+- We can use the `spring-boot-starter-web` starter to quickly set up the web interface for our application with Spring MV, handle user registration and login endpoints, and server static resources.
+- The `spring-boot-starter-data-jpa` starter can be used for easy integration with a relational database, allowing us to persist user data and posts using Spring Data JPA and Hibernate.
+- For security, we can include the `spring-boot-starter-security` starter to implement authentication and authorization mechanisms, ensuring that user information is protected.
+- Finally, the `spring-boot-starter-test` starter can be used to set up a testing environment, allowing us to write unit tests and integration tests to ensure the reliability of our application.

+By using these Spring Boot starters, we can significantly reduce the amount of boilerplate code and configuration required to set up our application.
+This allows us to focus more on implementing the unique features of our social media application, ultimately speeding up the development process and improving productivity.